 After more than 50 banh chung were wrapped, the children and their parents put all the cakes into a large pot and placed it on the wood stove.
-In just a moment, when the pot of banh chung started to boil, the smell of cakes and the smell of wood smoke wafted in the air, making everyone feel like they were in Vietnam on the days before Tet.
+In just a moment, when the pot of cakes started to boil, the smell of cakes and the smell of wood smoke wafted in the air, making everyone feel like they were in Vietnam on the days before Tet.

 All the families changed into Ao Dai, Turban, and elegant suits to take Tet photos together.
 Ms. Hai Tho was the photographer for the group today.
 Every family got a bright, colorful photo full of Tet atmosphere.
 These photos will preserve the family's memories and become warm memories in the children's hearts.

-The Yeu Tet art program took place in a bustling and touching atmosphere with many unique and surprising performances by the children.
-Hao Hiep opened with "Hello Vietnam" in all three languages: French, English, Vietnamese, full of nostalgia for the homeland.
+The Love Tet art program took place in a bustling and touching atmosphere with many unique and surprising performances by the children.
+Hao Hiep opened with "Hello Vietnam" in all three languages: French, English, and Vietnamese, full of nostalgia for the homeland.
 The two little brothers Quoc Bao and Minh Khoi continued with the boiling national spirit through the heroic and powerful song "Hao khi Viet Nam".
 The 4A string quartet was soft and melodious with the folk song "Beo dat may troi", while Sophia Tuong An brought the bustling atmosphere of Tet with the cello solo "Xuan da ve"...
 The parents were equally excited with a series of impromptu performances to welcome Tet.

 After the entertainment program, all the families gathered together to eat Tet feast.
 Each family brought a traditional dish such as fried spring rolls, boiled chicken, sticky rice, vermicelli, beef and papaya salad, stewed soup, etc. Everyone enjoyed the delicious dishes and admired each other's cooking skills.

-Ms. Hien shared: "We have a Tet feast with traditional Vietnamese dishes, but the way we prepare the feast is Australian style, which is that each family contributes a dish, so it is both delicious and rich and no one gets tired from having to prepare the feast.
+Ms. Hien shared: "We have a Tet feast with traditional Vietnamese dishes, but the way we prepare the feast is Australian style, which is that each family contributes a dish, so it is both delicious and rich, and no one gets tired from having to prepare the feast.
 The children also have the opportunity to eat a variety of Vietnamese dishes.
 Everyone loves it!"

-Finally, the most anticipated part is the act of scooping out the cakes.
+Finally, the most anticipated part was the act of scooping out the cakes.
 In the rainy night, the aroma of the cakes and the warm smoke from the firewood rose up, making the parents and children all excited.
 Ms. Hau exclaimed: "Celebrating Tet in Australia is even bigger than celebrating Tet in Vietnam.
 In Vietnam, my family has never boiled such a big pot of cakes!
 It has been a long time since we have enjoyed the atmosphere of scooping out cakes at night like this."

 Source: https://phunuvietnam.vn/nhung-nguoi-me-viet-giu-coi-re-tet-viet-cho-con-20250127122155328.htm